jshiftio/kubernetes-maven-plugin/README.md

 ![Sample Demo](k8s-maven-plugin-demo.gif)

 ### Introduction
-This Maven plugin is a one-stop-shop for building and deploying Java applications for Docker, Kubernetes and OpenShift.
-It brings your Java applications on to Kubernetes and OpenShift.
+This Maven plugin is a one-stop-shop for building and deploying Java applications for Docker, Kubernetes.
+It brings your Java applications on to Kubernetes.
 It provides a tight integration into maven and benefits from the build configuration already provided.
 It focuses on three tasks:
 + Building Docker images
-+ Creating OpenShift and Kubernetes resources
++ Creating Kubernetes resources
-+ Deploy application on Kubernetes and OpenShift
++ Deploy applications

 ### Usage
 To enable kubernetes maven plugin on your project just add this to the plugins sections of your pom.xml: